Lazaros Tsamis: Deterioration of his health and his death

 Lazaros Tsamis, returning to the area, continued his commercial activity in Florina, where his family moved in 1924.
 That same year, he divided his business with his friend Hamza Khalil Ntaout Bey (Daut Hamza Halil bey), which manages the joint venture at the very limits of Albanian territory.
-In 1928, symptoms of eye disease recurred and he was forced to go to Athens, and after months of expensive treatment in ophthalmology clinic of Ioannis Haramis, managed to salvage a reasonable eyesight, but was driven to financial ruin.
-By resolution No. 646134 of 25 May 1932 a decision of the Office for War Reparations finally rejected his request for compensation of the damage suffered by his business from 1914 until 1925.
-A few months later he di in Pisoderi on November 22, 1933, struck by the damned disease.
+In 1928, symptoms of eye disease recurred and he was forced to go to Athens.
+After months of expensive treatment in the ophthalmology clinic of Ioannis Haramis, his vision was preserved to a reasonable degree, but he had been driven to financial ruin.
+The Office for War Reparations, on May 25 1932, rejected his request for compensation for damage suffered by his business from 1914 until 1925.
+He died a few months later in Pisoderi on November 22 1933, suffering from cancer.